 Some of these processes may be manual, such as licensees with few payees or contracts, but most will require an automated system.
 Taking part of the human element out of the rights and royalty management process means less room for error.
 Plus, you are not utilizing valuable human resources on tasks that can be done better electronically.
 It is drastically more expensive for human resources to process all royalty management tasks when they really only need to do about 20%.
 You can reduce human effort on royalty management by 80% or more simply by automating the process.
 Reporting and auditing also improve with automation because it centralizes information and eliminates the need for clunky, hard-to-read spreadsheets.
 Our royalty management services take this into consideration for all of our clients.

 Once you reach a certain contract threshold, managing royalties manually becomes prohibitively expensive and risky.
 When this happens, a royalty management system will do wonders for your productivity, bottom line, and client relationships.

 There are a number of factors to consider when choosing the right one.
 First and foremost, is the program easy to use?
 Any program you consider should offer a suite of intuitive tools that simplify the complexities of the royalty management process.

-Finally, is the royalty accounting software company a reliable partner that’s dedicated to royalties and royalty accounting?
+Finally, is the royalty accounting software company a reliable partner that’s dedicated to its royalty management and royalty accounting services?
 Choosing a royalty management software company with limited experience, or one that is unfamiliar with your industry, could be a recipe for disaster.
 Ask all potential software partners about their experience and request multiple relevant references.
 Then call and check them.

 Managing royalties can be a hassle and a detriment to your organization if done incorrectly or inconsistently.
 Don’t let the process put a drain on your time and financial resources.
 Implement these royalty management best practices and ensure your organization is preserving its client relationships, while making the most out of its time, money, and people.